AA7Dr/Tableau-Dashboard/README.md

 # Dashboard Analysis
 Below is a breakdown of the four dashboards, along with key takeaways and potential business implications.
+Actual file Included as Well

 ## Context:
 This data source provides a limited view of the overall gaming and console market,  it includes a small selection of games per year (ranging from 4 to 15 titles).
 As a result, the observed decline in sales may not accurately reflect the industry's actual performance but could instead be a consequence of incomplete data.
 The lack of broader representation may skew trends and misrepresent the true state of the gaming market.